planeguy/clusterfriend/concept.md

     -----END PGP PUBLIC KEY BLOCK-----"
 }
 ```
-We get into a situation of bloat if we have a lot of custom groups, but alternately we want to minimize adding keys into the main feed.
+Items could be targeted to a user directly by directly encrypting the item with their PK, but at that point, you're talking about a chat service.

-#Minimal special server
+#No special server
 If we want to do this without a special server, everything must be able to function using basic http/ftp on basic web hosting.
 This is mostly possible thanks to RESTful services being written to resemble basic http.
 Our API must take into account what we don't get with the most basic http, including query parameters.
 Luckily a good RESTful service should operate using resources just fine.
 ```
 http://cf.delek.org
     /profile (profile file)
     /feed (feed file)
-    /groups
+    /friends
-        /friends (group file)
+        /bd72de858fd6eeae2b022fdacd68a73a67902918 (user keys file)
-        /secret-club (group file)
+        /bd72de858fd6eeae2b022fdacd68a73a67902919 (user keys file)
     /archives
         /7 (feed file)
         /6 (feed file)